 Development applications are required to demonstrate that the proposal meets the sustainable development policies of the Plan and that sustainable development design standards are achieved.

-Sustainable development initiatives will be further explored at the site planning stage.
+Sustainable development initiatives will be further explored at the Site Plan Application stage.

 Proposed Official Plan Amendment Conclusions